 The Grand Chapter of the African Architects (or Mother-Lodge, as sometimes also described) was situated, at least for a considerable time, in Berlin; other Chapters were called Subordinate, but their number and the extent of their membership are not known.
-There is evidence, however, that besides in Germany, Chapters existed in France, in England, and also in Switzerland; indeed, mention is made of the fact that in 1768 the chief archives of the Order were kept in the last-named country.7 All the Lodges, or Chapters,8 had their own seals, slightly differing in design from that of the
+There is evidence, however, that besides in Germany, Chapters existed in France,5 in England,6 and also in Switzerland; indeed, mention is made of the fact that in 1768 the chief archives of the Order were kept in the last-named country.7 All the Lodges, or Chapters,8 had their own seals, slightly differing in design from that of the

-1 Entdeckte Orden, pp. 22-23.
+Entdeckte Orden, pp. 22-23.

-2 ibid. pp. 23.
-24.
+2 ibid., pp. 23, 24.

-3 ibid. pp. 23.
+3 ibid., p.
 24.

 4 The Builders called indifferently the whole of their organisation as well as its separate units-Lodges, besides using the terms of Society and Order.

 5 Entdeckte Orden, p.
 24.

 6 ibid., p.
 54, also 19 and 38.

 7 ibid., p.
 19.

-8 Ibid., p.
-19.
+8 In that respect also the nomencleture of the B. 11.

-8 In that respect also the nomenclature of the Builders is somewhat confusing.
+In that respect also the nomenclature of the Builders is somewhat confusing.